 One of the places that every person aspiring to travel to South East Asia puts on his bucket list is ‘Phuket’.
 The stunning photos of the jade-hued waves of the Indian Ocean waters brushing against the neatly lined pearly shores have enamoured many to plan a trip to Phuket.
 But, Phuket being the largest island of Thailand, is not just about its spectacular beaches but also about its many temples, national parks, sanctuaries, old towns and its rich fishing culture.
-So what to do in Phuket is a question that arises in every person’s mind?
-Don’t worry!
-I am here to simplify it for you by enlisting things that I feel you must include in your Phuket itinerary.
+So what to do in Phuket is a question that arises in every person’s mind.
+Whether you are visiting Phuket for just a few days after a trip to Bangkok or a good few weeks, I am here to simplify matters for you by enlisting places and things which I feel you must include in your Phuket itinerary.
 (Especially if this is your first trip to Phuket)

 Phuket Itinerary – Best things to do in Phuket

 You will read many articles simply writing off this place on account of it being super crowded.
 But, the reason I insist on having Patong Beach in your Phuket Itinerary is that this place is the touristic heart of Phuket.
 It is the biggest of all the Phuket attractions.
 The beach itself is beautiful like most beaches in Phuket but the area surrounding the beach is a touristic haven.
 Shopping centres, restaurants, massage parlours, street food stalls, money exchange centres crowd the roads and lanes around Patong Beach.
 But that only means wider options, more competition and therefore better deals for a tourist.
 So why give it a miss?